 Our offer is free, voluntary, and most importantly, specially tailored to the unique and complex needs of each and every individual with whom we work.
 Our typical offer consists of the following:

 Our specialist Health Trainers work with individuals to manage stress and anxiety, improve confidence, help with getting active, advise on healthy eating, assistance with stopping smoking and drinking less alcohol, and help to better manage existing health conditions by offering advice and support and guiding towards appropriate and specialist health care.

 Many people experience financial difficulties, be it struggling with debt management, understanding benefits and budget management.
 There are also lots of people who do not have the skills or access to mobile phones, computer technology and the internet to better help their life skills.
 Our team of Financial and Digital Inclusion Coaches are available to help offer advice, support, training and practical skills to help individuals become more independent.

 We have unique access to an Enterprise Coach who supports disadvantaged individuals to build their belief and confidence in self-employment as a viable work option.

 A community-minded programme, ROAD want to create opportunities for individuals we work with as well as providing support to current volunteering opportunities and to establish new placements.
 We also encourage our Participants to provide regular feedback to enable us to improve our offer, and we are actively seeking ‘Peer Mentors’, with training available to help Participants to offer support to others from similar backgrounds and with shared situations.

 ROAD sounds perfect for me or someone I know – what now?
 Contact Us!

-ROAD is a Building Better Opportunities Programme, jointly funded by the Big Lottery Fund and the European Social Fund as part of their investment in local projects that tackle the root causes of poverty and promote social inclusion.
-Your can find out more about Building Better Opportunities Programmes here.
+ROAD is a Building Better Opportunities Programme, jointly funded by the European Social Fund and the National Lottery through the Big Lottery Fund as part of their investment into local projects that tackle the root causes of poverty and promote social inclusion.
+You can find out more about Building Better Opportunities Programmes here.